The-AI-Alliance/AAAI-25-Workshop-on-Open-Source-AI-for-Mainstream-Use/docs/submission-details.markdown

 * Log into you existing Workshop submission page for the paper
 * Select Add/Update files on the top right
 * Select the upload option against 'Final Version'
+* Select the file on your computer and save.
 * You are done!

 ## Publication Plan